GenesisCoast/embedded-yaml-docs/README.md

 2. Change the current path in the command prompt to the root of the solution.

-3. Run `pip install requirements.txt`.
+3. Run `pip install -r requirements.txt`.

 4. Run `python 'setup.py' install`.